 As these facts became known, the price of BoA common stock plummeted from $12.99 per share to a low of $5.10 per share, causing a market capitalization loss of approximately $50 billion.

 On August 27, 2010 the Court issued an Order sustaining many of the claims in Co-Lead Plaintiffs' Consolidated Amended Class Action Complaint.
-While the Court determined that BoA's senior executives failed to disclose the highly material information of Merrill's losses to shareholders, it nevertheless dismissed certain of Co-Lead Plaintiffs' fraud claims on the grounds that the Amended Complaint failed to alleged that BoA and its executives had withheld this information recklessly.
+While the Court determined that BoA's senior executives failed to disclose the highly material information of Merrill's losses to shareholders, it nevertheless dismissed certain of Co-Lead Plaintiffs' fraud claims on the grounds that the Amended Complaint failed to allege that BoA and its executives had withheld this information recklessly.
 On September 25, 2010, Co-Lead Plaintiffs filed a Second Amended Class Action Complaint (the "SAC").
 On July 29, 2011, the Court issued an Order sustaining the vast majority of Lead Plaintiffs' claims.
-Discovery is now ongoing.

 Please visit the BoA Securities Litigation website for information and updates relating to this case.